-New Sudbury Days is returning for a fourth year with activities on August 25 and 26 at Twin Forks and Westmount parks.
-This festival is a series of family-focused events that offers opportunities for residents to get together and celebrate the great neighbourhood we live in!
+New Sudbury Days is returning for a fifth year with activities on August 24 and 25 at Twin Forks and Westmount community parks.
+This festival is a series of free family-focused events that offers opportunities for residents to get together and celebrate the great neighbourhood we live in!

 About New Sudbury

-The New Sudbury area is centred on Lasalle Boulevard running east-west and Barry Downe Road running north-south.
+The New Sudbury area is centered on Lasalle Boulevard running east-west and Barry Downe Road running north-south.
 In French, it is known as le Nouveau Sudbury.
 This area was a former farming community, with only a handful of the old farm houses still standing.
 It includes a mix of commercial development along Lasalle, including the New Sudbury Shopping Centre, the largest shopping mall in Northern Ontario, and residential properties on most of its streets.
 This community is home to the Adanac Ski Hill, Rotary Park, the Nickeldale Moraine, as well as Timberwolf Golf Course and Cambrian College.
 The area also includes the smaller neighbourhoods of Nickeldale, Barry Downe, Don Lita and Lebel.
 Wikipedia

 New Sudbury is divided into four City of Greater Sudbury wards: Wards 5, 8, 11 and 12.